Dear MySQL users,

 Connector/Net to add support for the new X DevAPI.
-The X DevAPI enables application
+The X DevAPI enables

-models using a modern, NoSQL-like syntax that
+relational and document models using a modern, NoSQL-like syntax that

 does not assume previous experience writing traditional SQL.

 To learn more about how to write applications using the X DevAPI, see

 information about how the X DevAPI is implemented in Connector/Net, see

-The X DevAPI requires at least MySQL Server version
+Please note that the X DevAPI requires at least MySQL Server version

 about how to get started using MySQL as a document store, see

-To download MySQL Connector/Net 8.0.8-dmr, see the “Development Releases” tab at
+To download MySQL Connector/Net 8.0.10-rc, see the “Development

-On Behalf of MySQL/Oracle Release Engineering Team
+On Behalf of the MySQL/ORACLE RE Team